odoe/learn-dojo/posts/build-movie-app-with-dojo.md

 );
 ```

-This process is going to search for movies from OMDb API and then update the results using `return [replace(path("movies"), json.Search)]`.
+This process is going to search for movies from the OMDb API and then update the results using `return [replace(path("movies"), json.Search)]`.
 This will update the `movies` value of our application state with our search results.

-With the store and process complete, we can beging writing our `Search` widget to perform the all too important task of actually searching for movies.
+With the store and process complete, we can beging writing our `Search` widget to perform the important task of actually searching for movies.

 ## Search

-The `Search` widget will have some internal state to manage the word or words being searched for, so we will use the [icache](https://dojo.io/learn/middleware/available-middleware#icache) middleware.
+The `Search` widget will have some internal state to manage the search phrases, so we will use the [icache](https://dojo.io/learn/middleware/available-middleware#icache) middleware.

 ```tsx
 // src/widgets/Search.tsx